Bethel Island: Amenities

 The island is mostly below sea level, with a 14.9 mile perimeter levee.

 The area is home to approximately 3,700 people, with 1,300 residential houses on the island, plus four mobile home parks, 13 commercial marinas, a commercial business area and agricultural land.

+Education

+It is in the Oakley Union Elementary School District and the Liberty Union High School District.

 Parks and recreation

 Bethel Island Golf Course designed by Bob Baldock, is home to Bethel Island Men's Golf Club, which is affiliated to Northern California Golf Association (NCGA) and offers official USGA handicaps.